Futurama (video game): Gameplay

-Gameplay is a mix of shooting and platforming.
+Futurama is a 3D platform game with elements of third-person shooter (TPS).
 As the game progresses, players play as each of four characters: Fry, Bender, Leela and Zoidberg.
-Fry's levels mostly involve shooter mechanics, as he can use a multitude of guns.
+Fry's levels mostly involve third-person shooter (TPS) mechanics, as he can use a multitude of guns.
 Bender's levels are platformer-oriented, while Leela's revolve around hand-to-hand combat.
 Zoidberg is featured in a short segment as well.
-There are several Nibblers hidden in each level; collecting them unlocks extras such as movie clips and galleries.